How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-WordPress Categories Widget
+Post Categories Widget

 (WordPress Categories widget)

-WordPress Categories Panel
+Categories

-Configure your Categories widget settings as described below:
+Let’s configure the Categories widget settings as described below:

-• In Title: type something that your visitors will understand, like “Choose A Topic…” (1)
+• In Title: type something that will make sense to your visitors, like “Choose A Topic…” (1)

-• You can leave the default settings for the remaining options, or see the additional notes on configuring this widget below.
+• Leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.

-• Click Save when done …
+• Click Save when finished …

-Configuring a Categories Widget
+WordPress Categories Widget settings

 (Configuring a Categories widget)

-WordPress Categories widget added to sidebar
+WordPress Categories widget added to sidebar section

-(WordPress Categories widget added to sidebar area)
+(WordPress Categories widget added to sidebar navigation area)

 Tips: